Procedures

 Facelift and Blepharoplasty

-A blepharoplasty (a.k.a. an eyelid lift or eyelid surgery) can improve the appearance of droopy upper eyelids and/or puffy lower eyelids.
+A blepharoplasty (eyelid lift or eyelid surgery) can improve the appearance of droopy upper eyelids and puffy lower eyelids.
 Patients with aging or tired eyes may not see the full results they desire from a facelift alone, as a facelift focuses on the lower two-thirds of the face.
 When a facelift and blepharoplasty are combined, it creates balanced rejuvenation in the upper and lower face and an overall refreshed look.

 Facelift and Brow Lift

-Like blepharoplasty, a brow lift (also called a forehead lift) focuses on the upper face.
-A brow lift complements a facelift by tightening excess skin in the upper third of the face, softening lines on the forehead and restoring sagging brows.
-When total transformation is desired, a full facelift, brow lift and blepharoplasty may be done together.
+Like blepharoplasty, a brow lift (a forehead lift) focuses on the upper face.
+A brow lift complements a facelift by tightening excess skin in the upper third of the face, softening lines on the forehead, and restoring sagging brows.
+When a total transformation is desired, a complete facelift, brow lift, and blepharoplasty may be done together.
 A brow lift can also be combined with a mini facelift for patients with less aging in the lower face.

 Facelift and Liposuction

-Submental fat is a pocket of unwanted fullness beneath the chin, commonly referred to as a double chin.
-This area is notoriously hard to treat with diet and exercise but is easily addressed with liposuction.
-Liposuction in the neck and chin region targets submental fat to sculpt a more defined chin, neck and jawline, which nicely complements the smoother and tauter facial appearance achieved by facelift surgery.
+Submental fat is a pocket of unwanted fullness beneath the chin, commonly called a double chin.
+This area is notoriously hard to treat with diet and exercise but is quickly addressed with liposuction.
+Liposuction in the neck and chin region targets submental fat to sculpt a more defined chin, neck, and jawline, which complements facelift surgery's smoother and tauter facial appearance.

 Facelift and Fat Transfer